 Download: Instructions for publishing papers

 Download: Endnote reference style

-Manuscripts should be sent in digital format only (.odt, .doc or .docx) to the editors through the application form or by e-mail ([email protected]).
+Manuscripts should be sent in digital format only (.odt, .doc or .docx) to the editors through the application form.
 They may be written in either English or Spanish and can deal with any bat-related topic worldwide.
 Manuscripts may not be sent to any other journal whilst they are under revision by Journal of Bat Research & Conservation.
 Before acceptance, all manuscripts will be evaluated and validated by 2 anonymous referees.

 All authors are required to adopt the following style guide to present their manuscripts: